Free Online FEM Class by Dr Airil

 We successfully learned the Galerkin Weighted Residual Method (WRM) and its application in the Finite Element Method (FEM).
 The session emphasized the derivation of the weak form through integration by parts (IBP), where natural boundary conditions appear naturally within the formulation.
 We also explored the importance of the Kronecker delta property of finite element shape functions, which allows essential boundary conditions to be imposed directly.
 In addition, we studied the formulation of elemental equations and their assembly into a global system, providing a strong foundation for accurate and efficient numerical solutions to engineering problems.

-FEM for Beam Element
+Higher-Order FEM for Bar Element + Beam Problem

-Note (Week 03)
+Note (Week 05)

 Recorded Video (Part 1)